Shivanirao2000/E-Commerce-REST-Api/README.md

-# E-Commerce-REST-Api
+# E-Commerce REST API

-> This is an E-Commerce REST Api where user can make purchases of different range of products.
+> This is an E-Commerce REST API that can be used for any kind of product selling based application or website.

+## Description

+* User should Signup using his email and password.

+* User with an account can Login and he gets an authorization token which is active for 2 hour.
+He should login again after this expires.

+* User can view, add, edit or delete products.

+* One can order any of the exsisting product with required quantity.

+* User can view or delete his orders.

-## Features
+### Features

-* System architecture – MVC architecture.
+* System architecture – **MVC architecture**

-* Backend server environment – Node.js
+* Backend server environment – **Node.js**

-* Backend Framework – Express
+* Backend Framework – **Express**

-* Database - MongoDB
+* Database - **MongoDB**

 ## Routes